alphagov/notifications-node-client/README.md

 }
 ```

-If no templates exist for a template type or there no templates for a service, the `response` will be a `Dictionary` with an empty `templates` list element:
+If no templates exist for a template type or there no templates for a service, the `response` will be an `object` with an empty `templates` list element:

 ```javascript
 {